Pylons/pyramid/docs/narr/introduction.rst

 and supports decorator-based configuration, but does not require either.
 See :ref:`configuration_narr` for more information.

-Also unlike :term:`Zope` and unlike other "full-featured" frameworks such as :term:`Django`, :mod:`repoze.bfg` makes no assumptions about which persistence mechanisms you should use to build an application.
-Zope applications are typically reliant on :term:`ZODB`;
+Also unlike :term:`Zope` and unlike other "full-stack" frameworks such as :term:`Django`, :mod:`repoze.bfg` makes no assumptions about which persistence mechanisms you should use to build an application.
+Zope applications are typically reliant on :term:`ZODB`; :mod:`repoze.bfg` allows you to build :term:`ZODB` applications, but it has no reliance on the ZODB package.
+Likewise, :term:`Django` tends to assume that you want to store your application's data in a relational database.
-:mod:`repoze.bfg` allows you to build :term:`ZODB` applications, but it has no reliance on the ZODB package.
-Likewise, :term:`Django` tends to assume that you want to store your application's data in a relational database.  :mod:`repoze.bfg` makes no such assumption; it allows you to use a relational database but doesn't encourage or discourage an application developer about such a decision.
+:mod:`repoze.bfg` makes no such assumption; it allows you to use a relational database but doesn't encourage or discourage the decision.

 .. index::
    single: Repoze